Degree, Transfer and Certificate Programs

 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

-NOTE: All courses pertaining to the major must be taken for a letter grade and the student must receive a grade of "C" or higher in these courses.
+NOTE: All courses pertaining to the major must be taken for a letter grade.
+In addition, a GPA of 2.0 or higher is required in all core courses for the degree.

 AS = Associate in Science Degree.